So you want to import a Land Rover Defender

 - 1986 – 1991 (ensuring she was 25 by the time she got to the port)

 - Limited Rust & Corrosion (this is a big problem with imports)

 - Valid V5 with matching information (this can be an issue with motor and color swaps)

 - Good communication from current owners/sellers

-I found many options, but few that checked every box (ensuring I can legally import her).
-Once I narrowed down my selections, I pulled the trigger on the three below.
-I checked each of them out, performed an inspection, and transferred funds (I will post an entire advice column on this issue alone).
+I found many options, but few that checked every box (ensuring I could legally import her).
+Once I narrowed my selections, I pulled the trigger on the three below.
+I checked each of them, performed an inspection, and transferred funds (I will post an entire advice column on this issue alone).

-My Land Rover 110 and Land Rover 90 Adoptions
+My First Land Rover 110 and Land Rover 90 Adoptions

 - 1989 Land Rover Defender 110 – Green – 2.5L TD

 - 1990 Land Rover Defender 90 – Blue 2.5L TD

 - 1989 Land Rover Defender 110 – Silver – Turbo Diesel (more on this later)